1: Toward Cutting-Edge Science

 To complement the higher flux, the SAM Automounter software was also updated to support a faster throughput, with a duty cycle of about 25 seconds (previously 2.5 minutes).
 Additionally, the Pilatus 6M detector, previously on CMCF-ID, has been permanently moved to CMCF-BM.
 With these changes, CMCF-BM users are experiencing a significant increase in throughput.

 The first major component of the CMCF-ID upgrade project arrived in August 2019.
-Pictured above is the new in-vacuum undulator being delivered to the CLS.
-Travelling first by ship and arriving in Saskatoon by train, the new undulator weighs approximately 12 tons and will be installed in the storage ring during the spring 2020 shutdown.
+Pictured here is the new in-vacuum undulator being delivered to the CLS.
+Travelling first by ship and arriving in Saskatoon by train, the new undulator weighs approximately 12 tons and was installed in the storage ring during the spring 2020 shutdown.
+It will allow for a much stronger beam intensity at the sample position, enabling smaller beam sizes and faster data collections.

 Eiger X 9M detector, delivered November 2019.
 It is physically smaller than the Pilatus 6M, but 10x faster and with higher pixel density.
-It will be installed at CMCF-ID and the Pilatus 6M currently on the beamline will be moved to CMCF-BM during the spring 2020 maintenance shutdown.
+It will be installed at CMCF-ID, and the Pilatus 6M previously on the beamline was moved to CMCF-BM during the spring 2020 maintenance shutdown.

-Delivery of the new CMCF-ID monochromator, in October 2020.
+Delivery of the new CMCF-ID double crystal/multilayer monochromator, in October 2020.